yogeshpaliyal/Deepr/README.md

 contributions you make are **greatly appreciated**.

 1. Open an issue first to discuss what you would like to change.
-1. Fork the Project
+2. Fork the Project
-1. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Create your feature branch (`git checkout -b feature/amazing-feature`)
+4. Check lint issues before commiting with command `./gradlew lintKotlin`.
+   - If there are using run to auto fix `./gradlew formatKotlin`.
+If the errors are still there resolve them manually.
-1. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Commit your changes (`git commit -m 'Add some amazing feature'`)
-1. Push to the branch (`git push origin feature/amazing-feature`)
+7. Push to the branch (`git push origin feature/amazing-feature`)
-1. Open a pull request
+8. Open a pull request

 Please make sure to update tests as appropriate.